EllaBrands/stanDev/Developer-Process.md

 The fast-forward merge configuration prevents fast-forward merges, which are inconsistent with the gitflow development model.

-**Third**, download the [git pre-push script](https://stan-dev.googlegroups.com/attach/255775ffea1a3d08/pre-push.txt?gda=l1Q5YkYAAAAZxtxdgPezaYoZ-2CibDFNxvRQADtfWXVf7Wp9jTazNhhIKImChiwUZBkdErcfv6Vx40jamwa1UURqDcgHarKEE-Ea7GxYMt0t6nY0uV5FIQ&part=4) to your local version of the `stan` repository, `stan/.git/hooks/pre-push`
+**Third**, download the [git pre-push script](https://stan-dev.googlegroups.com/attach/255775ffea1a3d08/pre-push.txt?gda=l1Q5YkYAAAAZxtxdgPezaYoZ-2CibDFNxvRQADtfWXVf7Wp9jTazNhhIKImChiwUZBkdErcfv6Vx40jamwa1UURqDcgHarKEE-Ea7GxYMt0t6nY0uV5FIQ&part=4) to your local version of the `stan` repository, placing it in the file `stan/.git/hooks/pre-push`

-Note that the file must _not_ have any extension and must be _executable_.
+Note that the file is named `pre-push` and must _not_ have any extension and must be _executable_.
 For anything but Windows (or Windows through Cygwin), the file can be made executable with the command

     > chmod +x stan/.git/hooks/pre-push